Interested in a Challenge Course program? Fill out our Interest form or contact Trent Ellsworth to find out more information.

 Low Course Activities: A series of ground level problem-solving initiatives are designed to be addressed through teamwork and support.
 The tasks are concrete, and the group is normally quite aware of their progress.
 While the problems themselves are non-consequential, the process and outcome of the group’s work provides material for debriefing, or reflecting on “the way we do things.”
 Issues of how your group communicates, identifies and solves problems, makes decisions, and manages conflict can be addressed in a setting that provides excellent opportunities for application to your workplace, church, school or agency.

 High Course Activities: The high course is a series of linear challenges set in hardwood trees, from 20 to 35 feet above ground level.
-While the challenges inherent on the high course appear to be more individually oriented as participants take the opportunities to challenge themselves on a variety of different activities, the significance of the group support, encouragement , and assistance cannot be discounted.
+While the challenges inherent on the high course appear to be more individually oriented as participants take the opportunities to challenge themselves on a variety of different activities, the significance of group support, encouragement, and assistance cannot be discounted.
 Lessons on taking risk, building confidence, and finding personal satisfaction can be addressed in a safe environment of challenge and support.
-Our high course currently includes 6 linear challenges, 2 lateral elements, as well as zip line and giant swing.
+Our high course currently includes 6 linear challenges and 2 lateral elements, as well as a zip line and giant swing.